Managing Family Wealth: Establishing Family Office Insurance Standards

 Research Analysis Offers Insight

 Some family offices are looking for data in order to establish insurance standards for family members.
-Marsh Private Client Services (PCS) conducted an in-depth research analysis in 2016 that identified trends in the family office personal insurance market.
-The results showed that 60% of large family offices utilize some sort of family insurance standards as part of their overall risk management program.
+Marsh Private Client Services (PCS) conducted an in-depth Family Office Benchmarking Study in 2018 that identified trends among family office personal insurance programs and concerns.
+The results showed that 56% of large family offices utilize some sort of family insurance standards as part of their overall risk management program.
 The standards are established and customized by the family office in conjunction with the family to help set clear expectations for the management of the insurance program.
 These standards are then captured in a clear and concise summary typically provided to family members, the family office, and the insurance broker.

 Family standards often include stipulations such as:

 - All family members must carry a specific minimum liability coverage.

 - All homes must carry primary flood coverage.